by Rebecca Raney

 But the stories made the sacrifices worth the trouble, and in 1997, I started writing a column for The New York Times on the Web.
 That column evolved into day-to-day coverage of the development of the Internet as a force in politics.

-I pitch on on coverage of big breaking stories for The New York Times, and I also write profiles of scientists for the American Association for the Advancement of Science.
+In recent years, I have pitched in on coverage of big breaking stories for The New York Times, and I also wrote profiles of scientists for the American Association for the Advancement of Science.

 Major stories in recent years have included the "Stairway to Heaven" copyright trial, the San Bernardino terror attack and the mass shooting in Las Vegas.